Pulling for women

 In 2004, former president Albert Simone formed the President’s Advisory Committee on the Status of Women to look into issues related to recruitment and retention.
 Last year, President Bill Destler continued the group under a new name, the RIT Commission on Women.
 In July, the group presented two pages of recommendations centered on two areas: institutional transformation and curricular-related initiatives.

 The commission recommends consideration of new academic options and programs aimed at increasing the numbers of women students.
-In addition, the recommendations call for creation of a university-based exploration/general studies program that guarantees transition into degree programs.
-For example, biomedical engineering has been suggested, and a program in journalism is underway.
+For example, biomedical engineering has been suggested, and a program in journalism was launched this fall.
+In addition, the recommendations call for creation of a university-based exploration/ general studies program that guarantees transition into degree programs.

 “We know from PSAT data that a staggering number of high school juniors – men and women – don’t know what they want to do,” says Vice President Cooper.
 “We need to provide more opportunities for students to explore.”